jcs/mailstation-tools/README.md

-Data Dump is used to read the contents of the 512Kb flash chip containing the Mailstation's data area (containing downloaded programs, e-mails, etc.) and send it over the Laplink cable.
+Data Dump is used to read the contents of the 512Kb flash chip containing the Mailstation's data area (containing downloaded programs, e-mails, etc.) and send it over the parallel port.

 You need to type the hex values of `z80/datadump.bin` into one of the application slots as detailed above.